silarsis/reposit-lambda/README.md

 The [deploy.js](./deploy.js) script deploys the code to Lambda.
 Used js because the aws-sdk libs are available inside the lambci lambda.

+Notes:

+I considered pre-caching the results of the requests to the API, but I'm not convinced of the usefulness of that - in a vast number of ocassions, we won't actually do both calls (battery and meter) anyway, we'll resolve via just the battery lookup.
+Instead, I've restricted the time on the queries and used the expiry cache.

 To Do:

 * grequests and pre-loading so we speed things up